jLantxa/mapache/README.md

 The language of choice is `Rust`.
 I didn't choose `Rust` for any particular reason other than: it is a language I'm learning now and it seemed sufficiently safe, performant and ergonomic to use it.

-`[[backup]]` is inspired in its design by other similar tools like `git` `BorgBackup`, and `restic`.
+`[[backup]]` is inspired in its design by other similar tools like `git`, `BorgBackup` and `restic`.
 It implements a content-addressable repository to store and retrieve binary objects and `content-defined chunking` to de-duplicate the contents of files.
 It uses the FastCDC algorithm for chunking.
 Each 'backup' is saved as a `Snapshot`. `Snapshots` are independent from each other and they describe what was backed up and when.
 Although the `snapshots` are independent, every new `snapshot` only appends the new information that was different from the already existing `snapshots`.

 To provide data protection, all data stored in the repository is encrypted and authenticated using 256-bit AES-GCM, with Argon2 for key derivation.